-National machinery Ministry of the Interior(the National Women's Commission) Number of Staff: 50(the National Women's Commission) Budget 7,057,750,000.00 To establish policy, guida line and criterion for integration Function To establish policy, guide line and criterion for integration, Execution, follow-up, supervising, evaluation and control of the National Program for Women To care the observance of the National Program for Women by the federal public administration departments and organizations.
+National machinery Ministry of the Interior(the National Women's Commission) Number of Staff: 50(the National Women's Commission) Budget \$7,057,750,000.00 Function To establish policy, guide line and criterion for integration, Execution, follow-up, supervising, evaluation and control of the National Program for Women To care the observance of the National Program for Women by the federal public administration departments and organizations.
 To promote the application of policies, strategies and actions contained in the National Program for Women.
 To promote the formation and execution of state programs and municipality programs for women.
-5. To realize studies, research, publications, meeting and workshop about gender equity and women's condition on national development.
-6. To bring information, orientation, technical assistance and training about gender matters for policy planners and its executing staffs.
+To realize studies, research, publications, meeting and workshop about gender equity and women's condition on national development.
+To bring information, orientation, technical assistance and training about gender matters for policy planners and its executing staffs.
 7. To strengthen international relations.
 8. To administrate budget and grant.

 In accordance with a revision of Article 27 of the Federal Public Administrative Organization on December 11, 1994, it is stipulated that the Ministry of the Interior (Secretaria de Governacion: SG) functions to formulate, adjust, and supervise a program concerning women.
 In concrete terms, the National Women's Commission is established on August 31, 1998 as a disconcentrated administrative organization under the same ministry.
 The general coordinator is Ms. Guadalupe Gómez Maganda.
-In the Commission, the Inquiry Council to inquire activities in the framework of the National Women's Program and to promote its implementation and the Social Auditing Bureau to analyze and evaluate such activities are established (National Woman's Commission, Advance Report of Execution about National Program for Women, 1999).
+In the Commission, the Inquiry Council to inquire activities in the framework of the National Women's Program and to promote its implementation and the Social Auditing Bureau to analyze and evaluate such activities are established (National Women, 1999).